maziac/z80dismblr/Readme.md

 z80dismblr is a Z80 command line disassembler written in typescript.

-It is available now in version 1.0.0.
+It is available now in version 1.1.0.
-I.e. it is complete and working in general but there might be some faults still.
+I.e. it is complete and working in general but it is still very young so there might be some faults still.
 Please don't hesitate to report any problem that you find.

 ## Features